 Because this subscription service is intended as a gift for someone else, most boxes of this type have a predetermined end date at the time of signup.

-Creating a tiered structure is another way to give your customers the control that they want.
+Creating a tiered structure is another way to give your customers the control they want.
 More expensive tiers can provide more items, higher quality, or more frequent gifting for the bigger spenders.
-This structure is inclusive to all types of client needs and is becoming the norm in the subscription industry as a whole.
+This structure is inclusive of all types of client needs and is becoming the norm in the subscription industry as a whole.

 Now it’s time to price your product.
 One of the biggest mistakes is pricing your subscription box incorrectly.
 Prices too low or too high can threaten the sustainability of your business.